<- Back to main blog

 On the flip side, younger companies also seldom adopt document version control.
 They focus primarily on growing their business, meaning version control is rarely prioritized.

-However, despite this resistance, version control has countless benefits.
+Even with this resistance, version control provides countless benefits.
 The main challenge is convincing your employees to adopt it.

 Absolutely everyone in your organization should utilize document version control, as only then will the practice be optimally effective.